 As you make plans for your retirement, you may ask, "How much will I get from Social Security?"
-If you have a personal my Social Security account, you can get an estimate of your personal retirement benefits and see the effects of different retirement age scenarios.
+If you have a personal my Social Security account, you can get an estimate of your personal retirement benefits and see the effects of different ages to begin receiving retirement benefits.
 If you don't have a personal my Social Security account, create one at www.ssa.gov/myaccount.
-You can create an account if you have a Social Security number (SSN), a valid U.S. mailing address, and an email address.
+You can create an account if you have a Social Security number (SSN), a valid U.S. mailing address (includes military addresses, APO/FPO/DPO, AE, AP, or AA), and an email address.